 As with other visualisation options, start by selecting a scenario and SWAT output table.
 Then reduce the period if you wish.
 Next you can select an observed data file if you have one (Figure 42).
 The structure of observed data files is described later.
+Observed data is regarded as having the same units as the immediately preceding plot: it is not allowed to place it first in the plot 64 table.

-As many plots as you like may be added to the table.
-You can start by clicking Add plot.
+As many plots as you like may be added to the table (but only the first two will be used if you make a scatter plot).
+Then you need to choose the Plot type from the pull down menu.
+You start filling the table by clicking Add plot.
 This adds a row to the table, and already shows the chosen scenario and table.
 The Sub (subbasin) field is empty and so is the Variable.
 This first row is also the currently selected row, and this is important.
 Whenever we change the scenario, output table, subbasin, HRU or variable settings through their pull-down menus we will immediately change values in the currently selected row.
 When you have more than one row you can select a row by clicking in it.